AishaEvering/FaceVerification/README.md

 ## 🏫 What Did I Learn

 * How to use Tensor flow decoraters.
-* How to creaet a custom training step using TensorFlow.
+* How to create a custom training step using TensorFlow.

 ## 🔑 Key Takeaways